khoulihan/hyh-blog/content/pages/about.md

 The ideal place to view my pixel art is my [portfolio site](https://portfolio.hyperlinkyourheart.com), but most of it is also on [DeviantArt](https://www.deviantart.com/randomhuman/gallery), along with other media, and some of it is also on this blog.

 I do [time-lapse videos](https://www.youtube.com/channel/UCc_O9Hp5UfQ-IHswi1H54Zg) of my process for the pixel art that I do.
+Also on [PeerTube](https://makertube.net/c/hyperlinkyourheartart/videos).

 My art is available for printing from a number of *Print on Demand* sites: